 Encryption key overview

-Genesys Cloud uses encryption to protect recorded voice interactions, digital interactions, screen recordings, and voice transcripts from unauthorized access.
+Genesys Cloud uses encryption to protect recorded voice interactions, digital interactions, screen recordings, and interaction transcripts from unauthorized access.

 Genesys Cloud’s encryption algorithm uses strong 3072-bit public/private key pairs to encrypt the Data Encryption Key (DEK), with the recording data encrypted with AES 256 bit encryption, to create unreadable records that may be safely stored off-premises.
 The use of long and strong cryptographic keys provides an effective defense against brute force attacks.
 Public and private keys in a pair are mathematically linked.
 The private key is used to decrypt anything encrypted by its corresponding public key.